Eat a Bowl of Tea: Plot summary

 Her arrival in New York should be a happy time for Mei Oi, as she is finally able to meet her father and to experience life in a big city.
 However, she feels lonely in the city and spends her days sobbing over her deteriorating marriage, not understanding the causes of Ben Loy's impotence.
-Although they made love during their first few weeks of marriage, since their arrival in New York he no longer appears to desire her affection, even when she attempts to arouse him.
+Although they had sex during their first few weeks of marriage, since their arrival in New York he no longer appears to desire her affection, even when she attempts to arouse him.
 This rejection deeply hurts, frustrates and confuses Mei Oi, and she concludes that Ben Loy no longer loves her.
 It is not long before the novelty of living in Chinatown and marrying a gimshunhock ("Gold Mountain sojourner"—someone living in America) wears off.
 Mei Oi insists that Ben Loy consult a doctor about his impotency – he tries both an American doctor and a Chinese herb specialist, but to no avail.

 In July, an unexpected visitor appears at their apartment: Ah Song, a frequent Money Come guest who flirts shamelessly with Mei Oi while Ben Loy is at work, claiming to be deeply in love with her and divulging Ben Loy's secret shameful past.
 Confused and overpowered, Mei Oi is raped by Ah Song.
 In spite of the rape, they kindle a relationship and a secret affair begins.

-Mei Oi soon discovers that she is pregnant, but does not know who the father is (since she and Ben Loy had successfully slept together during a visit to Washington, D.C.).
-She continues her affair with Ah Song, oblivious to the increasing gossip that she is "knitting Ben Loy a green hat" – sleeping with another man.
+Mei Oi soon discovers that she is pregnant, but does not know who the father is (since she and Ben Loy had successfully had sex during a visit to Washington, D.C.).
+She continues her affair with Ah Song, oblivious to the increasing gossip that she is "knitting Ben Loy a green hat" – having sex with another man.
 Eventually Soon Lee Gong, Wah Gay, and finally Ben Loy learn of the affair.
 The tong mocks the family and Mei Oi realizes the magnitude of shame she has brought upon them.

 The neighborhood eventually assumes the identity of the man as Ah Song, and Ben Loy and Mei Oi move to Stanton to avoid further embarrassment.
 Even the affections of Chin Yuen, Ben Loy's closest companion, cannot distract Mei Oi from the pain she feels away from Ah Song, and she eventually convinces Ben Loy to move back to New York.

 Back in the old apartment, the affair resumes right where it left off.
 Wah Gay, crazed by the shame this affair has brought upon his family, lurks near the apartment and attacks Ah Song as he leaves, slicing off his ear.
 When Ah Song presses charges, Wah Gay flees to a friend's home in New Jersey.
 However, because he is so well-connected in his tong through multitudes of devoted and powerful family members, he is not penalized for his actions.
 Ah Song, on the other hand, is exiled for five years.
 But Wah Gay and Lee Gong are too embarrassed to remain in the community and leave New York, heading their separate ways in solitude.